DonyeaF/personality-test/README.md

 ### `definition.html`
 This HTML file displays the definition of a personality trait based on URL parameters.
 It provides detailed explanations of each trait, helping users better understand the attributes associated with their personality type.

-### `definitions.txt`
-This text file contains a list of personality traits along with their definitions.
-It is used by the application to provide accurate descriptions of each trait when users want more information about a specific trait.

 ## Personality Types

 The personality test categorizes results into four types: